fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `table` - required for some non db-like connectors, represents `config.table` field.
 - `prefix` - required only for db-like connectors, represents `config.schema_prefix` field.

+> Note: **name** and **prefix** are mutually exclusive for the resource, if you configure both, terraform will start to have a drift every time you make a plan/apply.

 See [Connector Config](https://fivetran.com/docs/rest-api/connectors/config) for details.

 <a id="nestedblock--config--adobe_analytics_configurations"></a>